augustfly/Yale_interactive_figs/README.md

 # Generating Interactive Figures And Displays For Publications & Websites

-- Tuesday January 30, 2024 1:30 pm
+- Friday March XX, 2024 YYY pm
-- Marlar lounge (Building 37, 2nd floor.
-When exiting the elevator, turn left and look for the entrance on the left side of the hallway.)
+- Location: Kline Tower -- TBD ()

 This is a hands-on activity. **Bring your laptop and a dataset of your choice**, and leave with one (or more) interactive figures ready to submit with your next ApJ article.

 ## Installation instructions
 All the examples that I show will be in Python.
-If you don't have Python, I recommend the Anaconda distribution.
-You can download it here: https://www.anaconda.com/products/individual
+If you don't have Python, I recommend the Anaconda (miniconda) distribution.
+You can download it here: https://www.anaconda.com/products/individual (https://docs.conda.io/projects/miniconda/en/latest/)

-Once you have Anaconda installed, make a new environment for this workshop by opening a terminal and typing:
+Once you have Anaconda (miniconda) installed, make a new environment for this workshop by opening a terminal and typing:
 ```
 conda create -n interactive_figures python=3.11 jupyter numpy matplotlib astropy
 ```
-while will install the package I used for the examples and a few more.
+which will install the packages used for the examples plus a few more.
 Then activate the environment by typing
 ```
 conda activate interactive_figures
 ```